 Batter Up: Captain Baseballbat-Boy and Frankie "The Bat" Niagara.
 A baseball bat is also one of your possible melee weapons in the first game.

-Berserk Button: In 3, Max kills a mob boss' son, and has to fight his way out of New Jersey then New York as a result.
+In 3, Max kills a mob boss' son, and has to fight his way out of New Jersey then New York as a result.
 The reason he did it?
-The asshole hits a woman brave enough to stand up to him.
+The asshole hit a woman brave enough to stand up to him.

 Later on, that button gets pressed down and taped into place when he discovers the organ harvesting ring.
 Max has never been this angry, which is saying something.